Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 That can cause a variety of serious oral problems.
 Among them are tooth loss, receding gums, and gingivitis.

-Generally, it’s recommended for you to brush your dog’s teeth at least twice or thrice a week.
+Generally, it’s recommended that you brush your dog’s teeth at least twice or three times a week.

 Use toothpaste that’s formulated for dogs.
 And, experiment with various tools to see which works best for you and your pup.